drogonframework/drogon-docs/ENG-03-Quick-Start.md

 }
 ```

-Recompile this project with cmake, then run the target `./your_project_name`:
+Recompile this project with CMake, then run the target `./your_project_name`:

 ```shell
 cd ../build